Faster Payment System (United Kingdom): Participating members

-The original founding members of the new service were Abbey (now Santander UK), Alliance & Leicester (now part of Santander UK), Barclays, Citi, Clydesdale Bank (including Yorkshire Bank), The Co-operative Bank, HSBC, Lloyds TSB (now Lloyds Bank and TSB), Nationwide Building Society, NatWest, Northern Bank (now Danske Bank), Northern Rock, Bank of Scotland (including Halifax), RBS and Ulster Bank).
+The original founding members of the new service were Abbey (now Santander UK), Alliance & Leicester (now part of Santander UK), Bank of Scotland (including Halifax), Barclays, Citi, Clydesdale Bank (including Yorkshire Bank, both now Virgin Money), The Co-operative Bank, HSBC, Lloyds TSB (now Lloyds Bank and TSB), Nationwide Building Society, Northern Bank (now Danske Bank), Northern Rock (now part of Virgin Money) and The Royal Bank of Scotland (including NatWest and Ulster Bank).

 Abbey and Alliance & Leicester merged their membership under Santander UK in February 2011; Bank of Scotland merged their membership into Lloyds Banking Group in September 2011 and Northern Rock resigned from membership in October 2011.
 The remaining ten members became the initial shareholders of Faster Payments Scheme Limited in November 2011.

 In December 2016, Metro Bank joined the system, the first High Street bank to do so since its inception.

 Later, in January 2017, Starling Bank joined the service as a direct partner, the first digital-only bank in the system's history.

 In February 2018, Ebury became the first to join as a directly connected non settling participant, DCNSp.

 In April 2018, TransferWise joined Faster Payments as the first non-bank payment service provider to be a directly connected settling participant, after being the first of its kind to gain access to Bank of England's Real-Time Gross Settlement (RTGS) system.

 In February 2019, Equals Money joined Faster Payments as the fourth non-bank to be directly connected.
 There are now 40 bank and non-bank members.

 Implementation

 Following the initial launch of the central infrastructure, work was planned to provide a direct corporate access channel, and the first such payment was made in July 2009.
 This will ultimately enable businesses to submit large numbers of payments directly into the Faster Payments Service.

 From 6 September 2010, the value limit for all payment types was raised to £100,000.
-However, "individual banks and building societies will continue to set their own value limits for their corporate and consumer customers."
+The limit is now £1 million.
+However, "organisations offering the service can set their own limits, depending on how the payment is sent, and the type of account their customer is sending from."

 On 1 January 2012, Regulation 70 in the Payment Services Regulations 2009 went into effect, requiring that all standing orders be settled within a day of submission.
 This shifted about five million payments from the BACS system to FPS, putting monthly volumes above 20 million.
 FPS handled 967.6 million transactions in 2013, up 19% from the prior year.
 The total value of transactions in 2013 was £771.4 billion, up 25% over 2012.